translate/pootle/docs/server/commands.rst

 .. versionadded:: 2.7

 Recalculates the scores for all users.
+It is possible to narrow down the calculation to specific projects and/or languages.

 .. warning:: It is advisable to run this command while Pootle server is offline since the command can fail due to data being changed by users.